 pd = md.predict ([[1, 2], [3, 4]])

-In this article, we learned the concepts of Naive Bayes Algorithm in detail.
+In this article, we learned the concepts of the Naive Bayes Algorithm in detail.
 It is mostly used in text classification.
 It is easy to implement and fast to execute.
-Its major drawback is that it requires that the features must be independent which is not true in real life applications.
+Its major drawback is that it requires that the features must be independent, which is not true in real-life applications.

 This has been a guide to Naive Bayes Algorithm.
-Here we discussed the basic concept, how does it work along with advantages and disadvantages of Naive Bayes Algorithm.
+Here we discussed the basic concept, how does it work, along with the advantages and disadvantages.
 You can also go through our other suggested articles to learn more –